+- Base Station:: all communication via an Access Point (AP) {hub topology}. - Other nodes can be fixed or mobile. - Infrastructure Wireless:: AP is connected to the wired Internet.

+Classification of Wireless Networks

-- Base Station:: all communication via an Access Point (AP) {hub topology}.
-Other nodes can be fixed or mobile. - Infrastructure Wireless:: AP is connected to the wired Internet. - Ad Hoc Wireless: wireless nodes communicate directly with one another. - Mesh Networks:: have a relatively stable topology. - MANETs (Mobile Ad Hoc Networks) :: ad hoc nodes are mobile.
+- Ad Hoc Wireless:: wireless nodes communicate directly with one another. - Mesh Networks:: have a relatively stable topology and usually involve multi-hop routing. - MANETs (Mobile Ad Hoc Networks) :: ad hoc nodes are mobile. - VANETs (Vehicular Ad-Hoc Networks) - a technology that uses moving cars as nodes in a network to create a mobile network.